Skip to content

 info

-This repository supports simple studies for data base play (SQL, JPA) like db2, postgresql and mysql and change data capture to move data to kafka for example.
+This repository supports simple studies for database playground (SQL, JPA) using technologies like db2, postgresql or mysql.
+It is completed by study of some change data capture to move data from database to kafka topic.

 Examples of some basic commands applied to customers table.